MedPay vs PIP in South Carolina

-South Carolina law specifically allows for, but does not mandate PIP coverage.
+South Carolina law specifically allows for, but does not mandate, PIP insurance coverage.

-Why is PIP Often Referred to as MedPay in South Carolina?
+Why is PIP Often Called MedPay in South Carolina?

-Other states, including North Carolina, refer to similar coverage as MedPay.
+Other states, including North Carolina, refer to similar medical payments coverage as MedPay.
 You can learn more about MedPay in North Carolina, if you’re curious.

 Auto Insurance Terminology

 Confused by the different names and coverages involved in auto insurance?
-Here’s the facts:
+Here are the facts:

 Liability Insurance (required): This is coverage for people who are harmed if you are at fault for an accident.
 It’s split into bodily injury and property damage portions – the bodily injury portion can cover medical expenses, lost wages, and pain and suffering and would be paid to the other driver and passengers, and the property damage portion covers damage to their vehicle or other property up to the policy limit.

 Collision Coverage (optional): This covers your vehicle if you collide with another vehicle or object.
 If another driver collides with you and causes your damage, their property damage liability insurance generally should ultimately be the one that covers repairs or even replacement cost if your vehicle is totaled, up to the policy’s limit.

 Comprehensive Coverage (optional): This protects your vehicle from things not covered under collision coverage, like weather and theft for example, up to the policy’s limit.

-Personal Injury Protection (optional): As we’ve explained, this pays your reasonable and necessary medical expenses related to an injury regardless of who is at fault for the accident, up to the policy limit.
+Personal Injury Protection (optional): As we’ve explained, this pays your reasonable and necessary medical costs related to an injury regardless of who is at fault for the accident, up to the policy limit.

 If I’m Not At-Fault for the Accident, Why Would I Want PIP?

 People ask this all the time.
 If the other driver was at fault, their insurance will pay for my harms and losses and I won’t need PIP, right?
 Yes and no.

 There are a couple of things you should be aware of.